 Third party cookies are like mass-produced cookies you buy at a grocery store, whereas first party cookies are like a delicious batch of home-made cookies, still warm from the oven… is anyone else hungry?

-First party data and the value it can bring to your business.
+First party cookies and the value they can bring to your business.

-It’s vital that businesses who rely on third-party data make a change now, and get their new first-party data strategies up to speed in good time.
+It’s vital that businesses who rely on third-party data make a change now, and get their new first-party data strategies up to speed in good time before they lose third party cookies.
 It’s inevitable that there will be businesses who don’t make the change quickly enough, or don’t realize the scale of the challenge until it’s too late.
 Those who make a proactive move towards first-party data now should therefore enjoy a substantial first-mover advantage come 2023.